chiefdinkan/reddit-wallpaper-downloader/README.md

 3. If the post is a gallery, it randomly selects an image from the gallery.
 4. The script fetches the image link and saves it as a .jpg file with a filename that includes the date and time the image was downloaded, as well as the title of the post.

+## Caveats

+This script is designed to download wallpapers from Reddit, but there are a few caveats you should be aware of.

+#### Only Gets the 100 Most Recent Wallpapers

+The script only retrieves the 100 most recent wallpapers from the API to choose from.
+This means that if you run the script multiple times without deleting the images it previously downloaded, it may end up re-downloading the same images.

+#### Possible Parse Error

+In some cases, the script may encounter a parse error due to issues with the cached JSON file in `/tmp/`.
+To solve this issue, simply delete the JSON file and then re-run the script.

 ## License

 This script is licensed under the GPL-3.0 License.
 See the LICENSE file for more information.